Mortgage Payments Explained: Principal, Escrow, and More

 After a year of mortgage payments, 31% of your money starts to go toward the principal.
 You see 45% going toward principal after ten years and 67% going toward principal after year 20.

 Over 30 years you'll pay a total of $343,739, again based on an estimated monthly mortgage payment of $955.

-End of loan: payoff vs. principal balance
+End: Payoff vs. principal balance

-As you approach the end of your loan term, inching closer to being mortgage free, it becomes time to settle your balance.
-Your outstanding principal -- as shown on your mortgage statement -- is not the total amount needed to pay off your loan.
+As you approach the end of your loan term, inching closer to being mortgage-free, it becomes time to settle your balance.
+Your outstanding principal — as shown on your mortgage statement — is not the total amount needed to pay off your loan.
 This is because interest will accumulate up until the day your loan closes.
 And, there may be other fees you’ve incurred but not yet paid, such as late fees, deferred interest, hazard/flood insurance, etc. Bottom line — expect a balance that’s higher than your principal balance.
 This is what’s called a payoff amount or payoff quote.

-Key takeaway: The easiest way to determine your payoff balance -- call your mortgage servicer.
+The easiest way to determine your payoff balance — call your mortgage servicer.
 It’s far easier and more accurate than doing the math yourself.
-You can request a payoff quote that will illustrate exactly what needs paying before the loan is resolved.
+You can request a payoff quote that will illustrate what needs paying before the loan is resolved.
 Just know that payoff quotes have expiration dates, and some servicing companies may even include a charge to have your payoff faxed or emailed to you.
 If you do not pay your account in full before the quote expiration date, your payoff amount will change.